ssilverm/mfo-static-website/pages/ai-art-contest.md

 <li>Any items entered into the competition may be reproduced or photographed and used by the The Maker Effect Foundation (TMEF) for display on TMEF websites, at Maker Faire Orlando, for event marketing purposes, or for grant submission and reporting purposes.</li>
 <li>Exhibit submissions shall not infringe on any trademarks or copyrights.</li>
 <li>The art style shall not intentionally imitate the style of another artist.
 This includes, but is not limited to the use of an artists name (e.g. "in the style of") in an AI image generator prompt, or the specific training of an AI tool using a specific artist's work.</li>
-<li>Do note use or place any logos in the artwork, including the Maker Faire Orlando Logo, Maker Faire Logo, any exhibitor logos or any Sponsor logos.</li>
+<li>Do not use or place any logos in the artwork, including the Maker Faire Orlando Logo, Maker Faire Logo, any exhibitor logos or any Sponsor logos.</li>
 <li>Do not base the artwork on any specific exhibit, exhibitor, or sponsor of Maker Faire Orlando.</li>
 <li>Submission text and video must be in English for judging.</li>
 <li>Judges are subject to change at any time without notice.</li>